jkirkwin/CSC485B-Data-Compression/README.md

 # CSC485B-Data-Compression
-Coursework from CSC485B at UVic, a systems topics class focused on data compression
+Coursework from CSC485B at UVic, a systems topics class focused on data compression.

+All programming assignments were done in c++.

+# Assignment 1 - `compress`
+`uvcompress/` holds an implementation of the unix `compress` utility's encoder.

+# Assignment 2 - DEFLATE
+`uvgz/` holds and implementation of the GZip encoder (using the DEFLATE algorithm).